Erythranthe glaucescens

 Erythranthe glaucescens is a species of monkeyflower known by the common name shieldbract monkeyflower.
 It was formerly known as Mimulus glaucescens.

 Distribution

-It is endemic to California, where it is known only from the foothills of the southernmost Cascade Range and adjacent northernmost Sierra Nevada.
-It grows in moist areas, such as seeps.
+It is endemic to California, where it is known only from the western foothills of the southernmost Cascade Range and adjacent northernmost Sierra Nevada in Butte and Tehama counties.
+It grows in moist areas, such as seeps, above 600 meters elevation.

 Description

 Erythranthe glaucescens is an annual herb varying in maximum height from 6 to 80 centimeters.
 The stem is hairless and waxy.
 The oval to rounded leaves are up to 7 centimeters long and are sometimes borne on petioles.
 The inflorescence is a raceme of flowers with a distinctive pair of bracts completely fused around the stem to form a rounded disc up to 4.5 centimeters wide.
 The flowers are up to 3.5 centimeters long, spreading at the mouth into an upper lip with two notched lobes and a lower lip with three.
 The flower often has red spotting in the mouth.